-Make sure there are no obstructions when operating the step well cover.
-To avoid personal injury, do not operate the step well cover when standing in the step well.
+- Make sure there are no obstructions when operating the step well cover.
+To avoid personal injury, do not operate the step well cover when standing in the step well. - □ Do not hold the switch for longer than it takes to extend or retract the cover.
+Doing so may result in damage to the motor home.